Martinx44/creating_and_quering_database/README.md

-# PROJECT CREATING TABLES FOR A SMALL COMPANY USINGING MYSQL
+# PROJECT CREATING TABLES FOR A SMALL COMPANY USING MYSQL

  I fun during this project as it helped me strengten my skill in sql and i look foward to being involved in so many project,